YOGASTUDIO & TEAM

 YOGA-TEACHER

-I first came into contact with Ashtanga Vinyasa Yoga at the beginning of 2015.
+I first came into contact with Ashtanga Yoga at the beginning of 2015.
 My motivation was initially purely physical: I was looking for a new sporting challenge after I had to give up other sports due to my back problems.
 Accordingly, I put on the newly found yoga practice also the hope of a health improvement of my physical complaints.

 For the first half of the year, I practiced YouTube videos in my own home with a Hatha Yoga book and finally with a colorful collection of Ashtanga Yoga-inspired YouTube videos.
 The pictures of dislocating yogis impressed me a lot and were one of the decisive factors in keeping me on the ball.
 Luckily!